 Known in Costa Rica as pizote, white-nosed coatis live in dry and moist forests all over the Americas.
-You have good chances of seeing one when visiting parks such as the Corcovado National Park.
+You have a good chance of seeing one when visiting parks such as the Corcovado National Park.
 I always see them on the beach at Nacazcolo and also on the road from Tilaran to La Fortuna.

 Blue Morpho Butterfly (mariposa morpho)

 With wings spanning from five to eight inches, the Blue Morpho is amongst the largest butterflies in the world.
 Its reflective blue wings are easily spotted against the lush green of tropical forests and seeing a Blue Morpho is always a magical experience.

 We love seeing them at the butterfly gardens, and I often spot them flying while I am driving towards the Caribbean coast from San Jose- so keep an eye out!

 There are several species of colorful, tiny poison dart frogs in Costa Rica.
 Just like the famous red-eyed tree frogs, they are found in tropical rainforests along the coast.

 The largest number of these I have seen are at both Rancho Margot family farm near La Fortuna, and La Carolina lodge near the Blue River.
 We saw a ton of the blue jeans frogs at the largest tree in Costa Rica near there too.

 Dolphins and Whales (delfines y ballenas)

 During the whale season from July to November and December to April, you can with some luck see whales migrating along the Pacific coast and around the Osa Peninsula.

 Some of the best areas to go whale-watching are the beach towns of Uvita and Dominical.
 Dolphins can be observed in the Caribbean as well as the Pacific all year round.